How to Use All Aboard Deals Pro: Complete Feature Guide

 Setting Your Filters

-If you choose "Configure Alerts," a filter panel opens with tabs for Lines, Cabin Types, Regions, and Months.
+If you choose "Configure Alerts," a filter panel opens with tabs for Lines, Regions, Cabins, and Months.
 Select as many or as few as you want in each category.

 Real-time vs. Daily Digest

-Once your alerts are configured, you choose how you receive them:
+Once your alerts are on, you choose how you receive them.
+Both live in the Deal Alert Preferences block on the Account tab:

 - Real-time Alerts — an email within minutes of a 90+ deal being detected.
-If we find 6 deals in a scrape, you get one email with all 6.
-Typically 0-3 emails per day.
+If we find 6 deals in a single update cycle, you get one email with all 6.
+Typically 0–3 emails per day.

 - Daily Digest — one consolidated email at 6 PM Eastern with everything from the past 24 hours.
 Good if you don't want multiple emails throughout the day.